Seeing the Grand Canyon vs. Experiencing the Grand Canyon

 1. How many days Vs. How many miles down the canyon?

 It is important to understand how different rafting companies access different parts of the Canyon.
 There are 16 different rafting outfitters in the Grand Canyon, and they each have different itineraries, or ways of dividing up the canyon into a variety of trip lengths.
-All Grand Canyon rafting trips begin at Lee's Ferry (mile 0) and may only travel 88 miles (to Phantom Ranch) over the course of 5 or 6 days.
-Western River's 6 or 7 day expedition travels 188 miles to Whitmore Wash before flying guests out of the canyon by Helicopter to the Bar Ten Ranch on the rim.
+All rafts are launched, and begin their Grand Canyon journey where there is easy road access at Lee's Ferry, Arizona (mile 0) and may only travel 88 miles (to Phantom Ranch) over the course of 5 or 6 days.
+Several companies have an "exchange of guests" at Phantom Ranch - meaning that some guests hike out while new guests hike in to start their Grand Canyon rafting trip at mile 88.
+This is a great way to keep the trip length to 5 or 6 days in length.
+A week is the typical time that vacationers can take away.
+Western does not make a stop at Phantom Ranch, other than to refill water jugs on day 3 of the expedition.
+Western River's 6 or 7 day expedition travels 188 miles from Lee's Ferry to Whitmore Wash before doing an "exchange of guests" flying in or out of the canyon by Helicopter to the Bar Ten Ranch on the rim.
 Trips that rely on human-power (oars and paddles) to travel downstream move at a much slower pace, which results in fewer miles of canyon explored over the course of more days.

 Western's 6 or 7 Day expedition extends 188 miles from Lee’s Ferry to Whitmore Wash.